 YIGBY: Yes in God’s Back Yard

-Excerpt from Yes in God’s Back Yard wants to build homes for those most in need of them.
-Original story by Kate Morrissey for Faith & Leadership.
+Excerpt from Yes in God’s Back Yard wants to build homes for those most in need of them by Kate Morrissey for Faith & Leadership.

 A faith-based initiative anchored in San Diego wants to use property owned by religious institutions to help address the affordable-housing crisis in their city.
 The name is a reimagining of the old affordable housing debate between the “Not in my backyard” or NIMBY crowd and the “Yes in my backyard” or YIMBY contingents.